 Philodendron Bipennifolium – “Fiddleleaf”

-The philodendron Monstera is found primarily throughout Central America, in places such as Belize, Guatemala, and Panama.
-Their leaf’s nickname, swiss cheese, comes from the distinctive holes and gaps that form throughout the middle of the leaf.
-Scientists have theorized that the reason for the holes is to allow more light to pass through the surface of the leaf and reach the plant’s roots as well as the rest of the forest floor.
+Scientists have theorized that the reason for the holes is to allow more light to pass through the surface of the leaf to reach the plant’s roots as well as the rest of the forest floor.
 This is especially helpful in low-light conditions such as forests that are shaded by a dense canopy.
 These holes generally grow larger proportionally with the size of the leaf and move towards the leaf’s edges.
 Eventually, they reach the edge and create finger-like outer sections on each leaf.

 Philodendron Hastatum – “Silver Sword”